 The mounting area must be flat and give adequate support for the genset weight directly under the genset mounting feet.
-This will maximize the usefulness of the vibration isolator system.
+This will maximize the effectiveness of the vibration isolator system.

 Adequate space must be left on all sides of the genset for service access as well as ventilation and air flow.
 The service side door of the sound housing requires several inches minimum for removal and may require more space so as not to impede access for routine inspection and maintenance.
 Two inches minimum clearance is recommended on the other sides.
+Two inches of clearance is required above sound shield for the door latches.